-The Board encourages the use of broker/dealer firms that are MWDO when executing trades for the Fund with preference to those entities located in the State of Illinois, subject to each Investment Manager being responsible for implementing trading policies that result in the best price and execution of any broker/dealer selected.
+Consistent with the requirements of the Illinois Pension Code, the Board encourages the use of broker/dealer firms that are MWDBE when executing trades for the Fund with preference to those entities located in the State of Illinois, subject to each Investment Manager being responsible for implementing trading policies that result in the best price and execution of any broker/dealer selected.

-In implementing the Broker/Dealer Trading Policy (Exhibit F), the Fund has established the minimum annual goals based on its current asset allocation.
+In implementing the Broker/Dealer Trading Policy (Exhibit E), the Fund has established the minimum annual goals based on its current asset allocation.
 For the purpose of this program, the Fund hereby adopts the Broker/Dealer Trading Policy annual goals and evaluation methodology established for the Fund.
 Results will be reported on a combined basis with Cook County.